impressto/collabrio/docs/spec-document.md

     - 🔄 WebRTC P2P connection (planned enhancement)
     - 🔄 Automatic fallback detection (planned)

+#### Server Text Injection (Experimental)
+- 📖 **As a system**, I want to inject text messages into collaborative sessions for notifications or bot interactions
+  - **Acceptance Criteria:**
+    - ✅ Server can send text to be inserted into document
+    - ✅ Injected text appears for all clients in session
+    - ✅ Clear distinction between user and system text with [TYPE] formatting
+    - ✅ REST endpoint `/inject-text` for programmatic injection

 #### File Sharing (Planned)
 - 📖 **As a user**, I want to drag and drop files to share them with other session participants
   - **Acceptance Criteria:**